shiyunliu-battery/Iontech/README.md

 We gratefully acknowledge the original publishers and contributors of these datasets.
 Please cite the original sources and follow the licence terms when using the data.

+For battery cycler data standardisation and conversion, see [`battery-data-standard`](https://github.com/shiyunliu-battery/battery-data-standard), a Python library and command-line tool for converting vendor exports into analysis-ready BDF-style CSV and Parquet files.

 <img width="1024" height="575" alt="Battery_dataset_Shiyun Liu" src="https://github.com/user-attachments/assets/a5a94891-7dc1-40df-9cc0-14b69698baa6" />

 ---
 ## Available Datasets